Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Calamvale - Stretton had a median taxpayer income of $47,880 and an average of $58,956.
-These figures are lower than national averages.
-Greater Brisbane's median income was $55,645 with an average of $70,520 in the same period.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes for September 2025 would be approximately $54,578 (median) and $67,204 (average).
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Calamvale - Stretton SA2's median taxpayer income is $47,880 and average income is $58,956.
+Nationally, this is lower than the average.
+In Greater Brisbane, the median income is $55,645 and average is $70,520.
+Based on Wage Price Index growth of 13.99% since financial year 2022, estimated current incomes are approximately $54,578 (median) and $67,204 (average) as of September 2025.
 Census data indicates household income ranks at the 61st percentile ($1,926 weekly), while personal income is at the 42nd percentile.
-The $1,500 - 2,999 earnings band includes 38.0% of individuals (9,628).
+The $1,500 - 2,999 earnings band captures 38.0% of the community (9,628 individuals).
 High housing costs consume 15.4% of income.
-Despite this, disposable income ranks at the 62nd percentile and the area's SEIFA income ranking places it in the 7th decile.
+Disposable income ranks at the 61st percentile and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income